 Chinese Street Food is Cheap and Fabulous

 Getting out of your hotel and finding local places to eat is one of the best experiences of a China vacation.
 You’ll save a packet, have the most delicious food and feel like you’ve been to the ‘real’ China.
 Watch where the locals go to find the best places.

 Beware of Chinese Hot-Pot

-If you like (love) viciously hot chilli, this might be right up your street, but it was a hilarious mistake for us.
-Unwittingly, we wandered into a hot-pot restaurant and ordered the chilli hot pot.
+If you like (love) viciously hot chili, this might be right up your street, but it was a hilarious mistake for us.
+Unwittingly, we wandered into a hot-pot restaurant and ordered the chili hot pot.
 It nearly blew our heads off.
-Read how we made this mistake here.

 Avoid Salads Like the Plague

 Even in posh restaurants salad is washed in tap water.
 Stick to food that’s been cooked, and you’ll steer clear of tummy upsets.

 Be Careful About Fruit

 The best way to stay healthy is to follow the ‘If you can cook it, boil it, or peel it you can eat it, otherwise, forget it‘ rule.